Detailed Boracay travel guide with DIY Boracay itinerary with budget including places to see in Boracay.

 The Boracay Tourist QR Code expired in 12 hours from the checkout time.
 If the individual is going to extend their stay in Boracay, s/he must send an e-mail of a new booking slip showing the extension to [email protected] before the original check out time

-7. Observe health protocols: You must wear face mask and face shield at all times (except when dining, drinking, or when inside your hotel room), regularly wash your hands, and observe social distancing while in Boracay.
+7. Observe health protocols: You must wear face mask at all times (except when dining, drinking, or when inside your hotel room), regularly wash your hands, and observe social distancing while in Boracay.
 Children aged below 2 years old are exempted from the above rules, but kids aged 2-8 years old must use face mask under adult supervision.

 IMPORTANT: Stay updated about the latest government, hotel, and airline regulations before traveling.
 Local government units may also have additional travel requirements.
 For further information, contact the following numbers: